nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(proxy.name);
 ```

-This example creates a revocable proxy and uses destructuring to assign the `proxy` and `revoke` variables to the properties of the same name on the object returned from `Proxy.revocable()`.
+This example creates a revocable proxy.
+It uses destructuring to assign the `proxy` and `revoke` variables to the properties of the same name on the object returned by the `Proxy.revocable()` method.
 After that, the `proxy` object can be used just like a nonrevocable proxy object, so `proxy.name` returns `"target"` because it passes through to `target.name`.
 Once the `revoke()` function is called, however, `proxy` no longer functions.
 Attempting to access `proxy.name` throws an error, as will any other operation that relies on proxy traps.

 ## Solving the Array Problem

-At the beginning of this chapter, I explained how the behavior of an array could not be accurately mimicked in JavaScript prior to ECMAScript 6.
+At the beginning of this chapter, I explained how developers couldn't mimic the behavior of an array accurately in JavaScript prior to ECMAScript 6.
 Proxies and the reflection API allow you to create an object that behaves in the same manner as the built-in `Array` type when properties are added and removed.
-To refresh your memory, here's the behavior that proxies help to mimick:
+To refresh your memory, here's an example showing the behavior that proxies help to mimick:

 ```js
 let colors = ["red", "green", "blue"];